-The ACS thermal vacuum chambers, produced by Angelantoni Test Technologies, are equipment mainly used to simulate environmental space conditions.
-The most common applications of a Thermal Vacuum Chamber (TVC) are related to the testing of satellite performance, control of the thermal cycle and testing of components, subsystems, and complete satellites in a fully controlled environment.
-The test is able to accurately reproduce the conditions of the space through the simultaneous control of two environmental parameters: Pressure and Temperature.
+The ACS thermal vacuum chambers produced by Angelantoni Test Technologies are equipment mainly used to simulate environmental space conditions.
+The most common applications of a Thermal Vacuum Chamber (TVC) are related to the tests of satellite performance, control of the thermal cycle and testing of components, subsystems, and complete satellites in a fully controlled environment.
+The tests are able to accurately reproduce the conditions of the space through the simultaneous control of two environmental parameters: Pressure and Temperature.

 Vacuum conditions simulate the unique context in which a thermal exchange is possible in the environment space: by irradiation and conduction.

-It is essential to carry out the test before launch to allow the satellite to be tested in all those conditions that could compromise its performance.
+It is essential to carry out tests before the launch to allow the satellites to be tested in all those conditions that could compromise their performance.
 If the satellite's behavior in space is not examined in advance, the most frequent risk is the freezing or overheating of the satellite's components themselves.

-Furthermore, it is good to keep in mind that the satellite is subject to pressures below 10-6 mbar.
+Furthermore, it is good to keep in mind that satellites are subject to pressures below 10-6 mbar.

-Damage of the component in space is caused, for the most part, by solar radiation not filtered by atmosphere (AM0 - Air Mass 0).
-Depending on the orbit that the satellite will have to travel, the thermal exchange rate can be more or less high.
-Some satellites run around 90-minute orbit at temperatures around + 150 ° C when exposed to sunlight and temperatures around - 190 ° C when in eclipses.
+Component damages in space are caused, for the most part, by solar radiation not filtered by atmosphere (AM0 - Air Mass 0).
+Depending on the orbit that the satellites will have to travel, the thermal exchange rate can be more or less high.
+Some satellites run around 90-minute orbit at temperatures around + 150 °C when exposed to sunlight and temperatures around - 190 °C when in eclipses.